 What is automobile diminished value?
-This LINK will bring you to a boatload of information on the subject.
 For those of us with less time on our hands, this Q&A site answers questions that people most commonly ask.
 Diminished value, in essence, means that a car that was previously repaired after a collision is worth less than a similar car that had never been in a wreck.
 In most states, your own insurance does not cover this.
 You can make a claim for diminished value, but only if the accident was someone else’s fault.
 The liability portion of all insurance policies guarantees to make injured parties whole and that includes diminished value.